essameldeen/dagger2example/README.md

 simple app for Dagger 2 by kotlin

-Decripe how to use dagger 2 and all functionaility like :
+Descripe how to use dagger 2 and all functionaility like :

  @Component

  @Inject [ constructor - field - method ]